DiamondLightSource/blueapi/docs/explanations/lifecycle.md

         Args:
-            detectors (List[Readable]): Readable devices to read: when being run in Blueapi defaults to fetching a device named "det" from its context, else will require to be overriden. num (int, optional): Number of readings to take.
+            detectors (List[Readable]): Readable devices to read: when being run in Blueapi defaults to fetching a device named "det" from its context, else will require to be overridden. num (int, optional): Number of readings to take.
 Defaults to 1. delay (Optional[Union[float, List[float]]], optional): Delay between readings.
                                                                 Defaults to None.